danrempel/hobbitmealclock/README.md

 	* Dinner - 6 pm.
 	* Supper - 9 pm.

+## Future Plans

-* Add an if statement to avoid tweeting someone who has already been tweeted in the event 24 hours has gone by with no one new tweeting using the #secondbreakfast hashtag.
+* Add a method to avoid tweeting someone who has already been tweeted in the event 24 hours has gone by with no one new tweeting using the #secondbreakfast hashtag.
+* Add an array of tweets to randomly choose from for each meal time so the novelty doesn't get too stale.